branner-non-code/notes/notes/content/Reading_and_talks/Kahneman_Thinking_Fast_and_Slow_notes_Part_1_Two_Systems.md

 ### 2 Assessing normality

- * P. 71-72: "The main function of System 1 is to maintain and update a model of your personal world, which represents what is normal in it. … Surprise … is the most sensitive indication of how we understand our world and what we expect from it."
+ * p.
+71-72: "The main function of System 1 is to maintain and update a model of your personal world, which represents what is normal in it. … Surprise … is the most sensitive indication of how we understand our world and what we expect from it."

- * P. 72: "There are two main varieties of surprise.
+ * p.
+72: "There are two main varieties of surprise.
 Some expectations are active and conscious. … But there is a much larger category of events that you expect passively; you don't wait for them, but you are not surprised when they happen."

- * P. 73: "[Reoccurences of a surprising event] appear normal because they recruit the original episode, retrieve it from memory, and are interpreted in conjunction with it."
+ * p.
+73: "[Reoccurences of a surprising event] appear normal because they recruit the original episode, retrieve it from memory, and are interpreted in conjunction with it."

  * **The Moses illusion**: "How many animals of each kind did Moses take into the ark?" … "As with the triads that produce cognitive ease, you unconsciously detect associative coherence between 'Moses" and 'ark" and so quickly accept the question."

- * P. 74: "Studies of brain responses have shown that violations of normality are detected with astonishing speed and subtlety."
+ * p.
+74: "Studies of brain responses have shown that violations of normality are detected with astonishing speed and subtlety."

  * "System 1, which understands language, has access to norms of categories, which specifiy the range of plausible values as well as the most typical cases."

 ### 3 Seeing causes and intentions

- * P. 75: "Finding … causal connections is part of understanding a story and is an automatic operation of System 1.
+ * p.
+75: "Finding … causal connections is part of understanding a story and is an automatic operation of System 1.
 System 2, your conscious self, was offered the causal interpretation and accepted it. … We have limited information about what happened on a day, and System 1 is adept at finding a coherent causal story that links the fragments of knowledge at its disposal."

- * P. 76: Albert Michotte.
+ * p.
+76: Albert Michotte.
 "We _see_ causality, just as directly as we see color."
 Experiment with black squares on paper — "illusion of causality."

  * "We are evidently ready from birth to have _impressions_ of causality, which do not depend on reasoning about patterns of causation.
 They are products of System 1.